Hormonal pills are possible. Rating of the best contraceptives

 Contraceptive Tri-Regol

-A three-phase agent containing estrogen and progestogen.
-It is used for contraception, treatment of bleeding disorders, premenstrual syndrome, dysmenorrhea.
+A three-phase product containing estrogen and gestagen.
+Used for contraception, treatment of bleeding disorders, premenstrual syndrome, dysmenorrhea.

 • Action.
-The release of luteinizing, follicle-stimulating hormone is prevented, due to which ovulation is inhibited, and the viscosity in the cervix also changes and spermatozoa cannot get further into the cavity.
+The release of luteinizing hormone and follicle-stimulating hormone is prevented, which inhibits ovulation, and the viscosity in the cervix changes and sperm cannot get further into the cavity.

 • Application.
-One piece is consumed daily for three weeks, then they take a break for 7 days.
-First they drink six pink, then five white and ten dark yellow tablets.
+One piece is consumed daily for three weeks, then take a break for 7 days.
+First, drink six pink ones, then five white and ten dark yellow tablets.

 • Contraindications.
-Do not prescribe for hypersensitivity to components, Gilbert, Rotor, Dubin-Johnson syndromes, severe ailments of the liver and kidneys, cholecystitis, colitis, problems with the heart and blood vessels, thromboembolism, diabetes mellitus, tumors, sickle cell anemia, migraine, otosclerosis, herpes, severe skin itching, lipid metabolism disorders.
+Not prescribed for hypersensitivity to components, Gilbert, Rotor, Dubin-Johnson syndromes, severe liver and kidney diseases, cholecystitis, colitis, problems with the heart and blood vessels, thromboembolism, diabetes, tumors, sickle cell anemia, migraine, otosclerosis, herpes, severe skin itching, lipid metabolism disorders.

 • Side effects.
 Possible nausea and vomiting, tension in the mammary glands, weight changes, discomfort when wearing lenses, headache, intermenstrual bleeding, depression.